 If your answer is answered with the Help section of the site and you feel that a member could help you then you can always check out the Forums.
 Please note that staff can help you in this section as well.

-The Forums are broken down into a number of categories and subcategories, which helps you find where you need to go quickly.
+The Forums are broken down into several categories and subcategories, which helps you find where you need to go quickly.

-In order to access the Forums you will need to register your details.
+To access the Forums, you will need to register your details.
 There is no free access to guests.

 Video Tutorials